-Fig.11 - Accept, Edit, and Reject options
+Fig.9 - Accept, Edit, and Reject options

 - Use either the green or red buttons to Accept or Reject the delivery line

-- Use the amber button to Edit the delivery line - see below.
+- Use the amber button to Edit the delivery line - see below

 When a delivery line is rejected the quantity for the line is automatically set to 0.

-Accept/Reject All Unchanged Lines
+Accepting/Rejecting all Unchanged Lines

-There is an option to accept or reject multiple lines allocated on the bottom of the line list.
+There is an option to accept or reject multiple lines allocated at the bottom of the line list.
 If selected, it will be applied to all lines in the delivery which have not been processed yet.
 They have a grey bar on the right.